-Jonathan Young is group chief information officer at FDM Group.
-He has a mechanical engineering degree and a masters in control systems and IT from the University of Manchester, and has worked in IT services across a range of industries for 26 years.
+JONATHAN YOUNG is group chief information officer at FDM GROUP.
+He has a mechanical engineering degree and a masters in control systems and IT from the University of Manchester, and has worked in IT services across a range of industries for 27 years.

 Follow us on Twitter @TjobsEng_Tech.